Breakeven Analysis

 Evidently, this manufacturing company is operating at a loss of -$2000 (economic loss).
 In economics, we assume that the FC cannot be avoided.
 The company is obliged to pay it up regardless of whether it operates or not.
 That is, if it closes its operations, the revenue will be zero, but it will still incur a $4,000 fixed cost.

-If it continues its operations, it will earn a revenue of $5,000, pay a variable cost of $3,000, and use $2,000 to pay the fixed cost.
-In this instance, the company will lose less by continuing its operations.
-However, the company will exit the market in the long run unless prices increase because, eventually, the average variable costs exceed average revenue (AR).
-Thus, it will shut down at the point of minimum average variable cost (AVC), as seen on the graph.
+If it continues its operations (in the short run), it will earn a revenue of $5,000, pay a variable cost of $3,000, and use $2,000 to pay part of the fixed cost.
+Its net loss will, therefore, be lower than if it were to stop its operations.
+However, the company will exit the market in the long run unless prices increase.

 Economies and Diseconomies of Scale with Short-run and Long-run Cost Analysis

-Recall that the distinction between the short run and long run for any firm depends on its capacity to modify the quantities of fixed resources it employs.
-In the short run, the firm experiences a time period during which at least one factor of production, such as technology, physical capital, or plant size, remains fixed.
-On the other hand, the long run is characterized by a time period in which all factors of production are variable and can be adjusted.
+Recall that the time frame that distinguishes the short run from the long run for a firm depends on the firm’s ability to adjust the quantities of its fixed resources.
+The time period within which at least one of the factors of production (technology, physical capital, plant size) is fixed is the short run, whereas the time period within which all factors of production are variable is the long run.

-The duration of long-run adjustments varies across industries, with capital-intensive firms generally requiring more time for adaptations compared to labor-intensive firms.
+The time required for long-run adjustments varies across industries, with capital-intensive firms generally requiring more time and firms using little technology and less capital requiring less time.

 Short-Run Cost Curves